 How to access resources on the Dark Web

-Basically, you need to install a layered proxy network like Tor Browser to find these sites.
+To find these sites, you need to install a layered proxy network like Tor Browser.
 All you need to know is that this browser encrypts your data and runs it through several servers in different locations.
-Obviously, it puts a huge focus on your privacy; it’s all about making you hard to trace.
+It focuses on your privacy; it’s all about making you hard to trace.

 This is an appealing option for people who bristle at the thought of Big Tech surveillance.
 (In fact, we recently ran a survey and found that 86% of respondents are sick of tech companies sticking their noses in our business.)

-On the surface web, popular sites are constantly working under the constraints of censorship.
+On the surface web, popular sites are constantly working under censorship constraints.
 If they don’t comply with the demands of a central authority, they may be taken down.
 That’s why many companies back up their websites on the Dark Web.

 Website creators don’t have to pay fees to use them since they aren’t registered with any authorities.
 Instead, they’re generated through cryptographic keys.
 Cool, right?